 Life is short, and the world is big.
 Join us on the journey!

 We started our journey accompanied by three cats who reluctantly became intrepid travelers, driving through the United States and Mexico, as well as by plane.
-One moved away with our son, one passed away, one still accompanies us.
+One lives with us part-time when not at college with our son, one passed away, one still accompanies us.

 Ellie

 In August 2019, Ellie went off to live with our son, Gavin, at Champlain College.
 She is his emotional support cat but often needs emotional support from Gavin!
+She spends summers and school breaks with us.
 Follow elliesmoit on Instagram.

 Equinox